Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Related Work

 \subsection{Multimodal Transformers}

 Multimodal transformer-based models play an important role in multimodal learning.
 By pre-training on a large amount of aligned image-text pairs~\cite{sharma2018conceptual} and fine-tuning on datasets of downstream tasks, multimodal transformers show strong performance.
 These methods can be categorized into single-stream methods~\cite{li2019visualbert,li2020oscar,chen2019uniter,su2019vl} and two-stream methods~\cite{lu2019vilbert,tan2019lxmert,li2021align}.
 For single-stream methods, the image features and language features are concatenated into a sequence, then the sequence is fed into a multimodal transformer encoder, to model the multimodal interactions via self-attention.
 Since transformer is permutation-invariant, a learnable positional embedding is added to the input tokens for injecting position information.
 For two-stream methods, only cross attention is used to model cross-modal interaction.
 Specifically, one modal serves as query, and the other serves as key and value.
-Benefiting from self-supervised training strategies (e.g., masked language modeling~\cite{devlin2018bert}, masked region regression~\cite{qi2020imagebert}, image-text matching~\cite{lin2020interbert}), both kinds of methods achieve great success in many multimodal tasks, such as visual commonsense reasoning~\cite{su2019vl}, visual question answering~\cite{chen2019uniter}, image captioning~\cite{li2020oscar} and visual grounding~\cite{lu2019vilbert}.
-There are also some works on applying multimodal transformer framework into downstream multimodal tasks directly without large-scale multimodal pre-training and still achieves great performance~\cite{deng2021transvg, du2021visual}, which prove the effectiveness of the multimodal transformer architecture itself.
+Benefiting from self-supervised training strategies (e.g., masked language modeling~\cite{devlin2018bert}, masked region regression~\cite{qi2020imagebert}, and image-text matching~\cite{lin2020interbert}), both kinds of methods achieve great success in many multimodal tasks, such as visual commonsense reasoning~\cite{su2019vl}, visual question answering~\cite{chen2019uniter}, image captioning~\cite{li2020oscar} and visual grounding~\cite{lu2019vilbert}.
+There are also some works applying multimodal transformer framework into downstream multimodal tasks directly without large-scale multimodal pre-training and still achieveing great performance~\cite{deng2021transvg, du2021visual}, which prove the effectiveness of the multimodal transformer architecture itself.

-Although multimodal transformers have achieved great success on many downstream tasks, they struggle for dense prediction tasks, such as segmentation and detection, especially when processing high-resolution images, for its huge computational complexity of quadratic of sequence length.
-This motivates us to design dynamic MDETR to reduce computational complexity of multimodal transformers.
+Although multimodal transformers achieve great success on many downstream tasks, they struggle with dense prediction tasks, such as segmentation and detection, especially when processing high-resolution images, for its huge computational complexity of quadratic of sequence length.
+This motivates us to design Dynamic MDETR to reduce computational complexity of multimodal transformers.